CybercentreCanada/jupyterlab-sql-editor/README.md

 ls -lh /usr/local/lib/node_modules/sql-language-server/
 ```

-Remember the location where your module is install `/usr/local/lib/` we will configure jupyterlab-lsp so it can find it.
+Remember the location where your module is installed.
+In this example `/usr/local/lib/`.
+We will configure jupyterlab-lsp with this location.

 # Configuration

+## Syntax highlighting

+Setting `foreignCodeThreshold` from 50% to 99% prevents the jupyterlab-lsp heuristic which tries to guess the mime type of a code cell.
+However when a code cell contains both python and SQL code this heuristic interfeer with this extension.
+We can disable the behaviour by changing the `foreignCodeThreshold` value under the JupyterLab advanced settings.

+> Advanced Settings -> Code Syntax -> foreignCodeThreshold

 ## Configure sql-language-server startup scripts